thomasrosales/feeds/README.md

    curl -H "Accept: application/json" -H "Authorization: Basic <AUTH_USER_TOKEN>" -X POST -d '{"source": "https://.../curl-post-json-example"}' http://localhost:8000/api/feeds/
    ```
    - After the feed creation a task is triggered to get all post related to that feed source, due to is a wrong RSS XML, the process will fail and marked as failed
-   - The workaround is to update the Feed `state` to "updated" and the `last_refresh` field through admin site.
+   - The workaround is to update the Feed `state` to "updated" and the `last_refresh` field to a date in the past (between 1 and 5 minutes ago since you performed this step) through admin site.
    - Once you save it, the async update process will take this Feed to start adding the new posts if it has at last one, however, due to the feed source is invalid the process will fail and will trigger the retry mechanism.

 2. Other solution may be to disconnect your internet when the application is running normally, this will produce every update post process of each Feed failed due to HTTP error connection, producing the retry mechanism trigger.

 ### How to recreate the force update scenario